oeroche/wedding/README.md

 We build lots of projects here at Possible Future and we don’t want to re-write all the basic stuff _each time_ (unless you’re a junior dev, otherwise... what are you doing here?)

 ## License
-Do not share this boilerplate yet for it’s not an open-source project.
+Do not share this boilerplate yet for it’s *not open-source*.
 We’re not really sure what to do with it.